rwth-acis/Social-Bot-Framework/README.md

 ![communicationstate](READMEImages/leadsToModelling.png)

 The Intent attribute of the follow up Incoming Message elements can remain empty as the leadsTo relation will take care of forwarding the state.
 For these messages to be reachable from the initial state, the Messenger will again need to connect to these elements using the "generates" relation and the elements will also need to have the Intent attribute set.
 Once there is no follow up message the conversation path will be quit and the conversation will go back to the initial state.
 If no fitting Intent is recognized, the bot will simply send the default message.
+If one of the leadsTo relation is empty, this path will be taken if no fitting Intent was found while in a conversation.
 Continuing the previous greeting example, the user could have changed the bot's initial message to "Hello :), how was your day?".
 To model a fitting response, the user added the Intents "positiv" & "negativ", added new Incoming Message elements with the leadsTo relation and added Chat Responses with fitting answers.
 The bot would now, after asking the user about their day, expect a positiv or negativ answer and respond accordingly.

 ### Create communication state with service